About The Fighters Generation's Game & Character Reviews!

 (also effecting the overall review score slightly).

-After playing a fighting game consistently for several months (or years), it's possible
+After playing and practicing a fighting game consistently for several months (or years), it's likely you'll feel differently about it than you did the first time playing.

 Viewpoints may also change after